Happyr/mq2php/Readme.md

 This is a worker for [FervoDeferredEventBundle][fervoSource].
 It is written in Java.
 The purpose of this application is to pull messages from a message queue and initiate php to execute the job in that message.

+## Installation

+Download the jar file and put it somewhere like /opt/DeferredEventJavaWorker/deferred-event-java-worker.jar.
+You might want to use a init script.
+See [this file][initFile] for a template.

+You do also need to install a message queue like [Rabbit MQ][http://www.rabbitmq.com/].
+When you got everything set up for the worker you need to install and configure [FervoDeferredEventBundle][fervoSource].
+Use the **amqp backend.**

 ## Configuration

 There is some configuration you might want to consider when starting the worker.

 ### executor

+How do you want to execute the php job?
+Do you want to do it with PHP-FPM (fastcgi) or PHP cli (shell command).

 ```java -Dexecutor=http -jar DeferredEventJavaWorker.jar```